cxai/Docker-CxCore/run.md

 ## Run containers manually

 The commands below will run containers from the images without removing them after stop.
 This way you can start the stopped containers later from where they were stopped.
-This allowes you to use the cached pre-compiled aspx code on the portal and pre-deployed license on all containers.
+This allows you to use the cached pre-compiled aspx code on the portal and pre-deployed license on all containers.
 Start them with a `docker start` command.

 #### Start the db on the linux docker host
 ```
 export sa_password=<your password here>
-docker run -h cxdb --name cxdb -e SA_PASSWORD=$sa_password -p 1433:1433 -v cxdb:/var/opt/mssql -d cxai/cxdb
+docker run -d -h cxdb --name cxdb -e SA_PASSWORD=$sa_password -p 1433:1433 -v cxdb:/var/opt/mssql cxai/cxdb
 ```

 Switch to windows docker host